kaltura-vpaas/meetabout/readme.md

 1. Descriptions of the users in the meeting
 2. A Join Meeting button
-3. A chat area where users can chat with each other via email and come back to this meeting page when a new message occurs.
+3. A chat area where users can chat via email and come back to this meeting page when a new message occurs.
 Some setup is required to get the chat feature to work, which will be covered later.

 A meeting page will look like so: